terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

 Here you will configure a VPN Network tunnel to enable connectivity between the `prj-b-cicd` project and your on-prem environment.
 Learn more about [a VPN tunnel in GCP](https://cloud.google.com/network-connectivity/docs/vpn/how-to).
 - Required information:
     - On-prem VPN public IP Address
-    - Jenkins Master’s network CIDR (the example code uses "10.1.0.0/24")
+    - Jenkins Controller’s network CIDR (the example code uses "10.1.0.0/24")
     - Jenkins Agent network CIDR (the example code uses "172.16.1.0/24")
     - VPN PSK (pre-shared secret key)